 Try Them Out!
 You Won’t Regret it!

-So there you have it, a complete list of the best vegan restaurants in London at this current point in 2019.
-They all have their different specialities and we recommend you experiment with all of them at least one, we promise they won’t let you down!
+So there you have it, a complete list of the best vegan restaurants in London.
+They all have their different specialities and we recommend you experiment with all of them at least once, we promise they won’t let you down!

 If you have any suggestions or think we missed something out, let us know in the comments!
 And if you’re thinking about moving to London as a student, check out our London student accommodation.